state-of-the-art machinery have helped ease our lives inside and outside the

 Besides India, Sri

 Lanka, Bangladesh and Pakistan, it is well known that the Indonesians,

 Malaysians and Singaporeans continue using the traditional masala no Each language has its own phrase of

-The South Indians and Sri Lankans in Tamil lovingly call it Ammi kal /aami kalu meaning grindstone.
+The South Indians and Sri Lankans in Tamil lovingly call it Ammi kal kalu meaning grindstone.
 Folklore has it that the stone dresser would walk the streets with his bag of assorted chisels with loud cries of "Ammi Kalu" to let the house wives know of his arrival!
-Rubbu kal is referred to a mortar and pestle.
-Although it is generally known as a Masala ka pathar in Urdu and Hindi, the people of Mangalore in India call it Ragda; this also means a mortar and pestle rather than the flat stone but is referred to either by them.
-Some Indians also call it Dandi Pan and Stone Patta;which literally translated means a stone and a leaf!!
+Rubbu kal is referred to as a mortar and pestle.
+Although it is generally known as Masala ka-pathar in Urdu and Hindi, the people of Mangalore in India call it Ragda; this also means a mortar and pestle rather than the flat stone but is referred to as either by them.
+Some Indians also call it Dandi Pan and Stone Patta which literally translated means a stone and a leaf!!

-Having grown up with watching this when I was a little girl, I remember the process.
-To start off the stone would be washed in warm water.
+Having grown up watching this as a little girl, I remember the process.
+To start off, the stone would be washed in warm water.
 Any excess then just removed with one's bare hands.
-Salt would be sprinkled and then all the ingredients for that day's masala laid out on the stone.
-Chutneys and masalas were made up of hard coconut flesh, ginger, garlic, a variety of dry and fresh chillies and all the hard spices necessary - these were ground together and turned into a beautiful thick paste.
+Salt would be sprinkled and then all the ingredients for that day's masala laid out on the stone or in the mortar.
+Chutneys and masalas were made up of hard coconut flesh, ginger, garlic, a variety of dry and fresh and all the hard spices necessary - these were ground together and turned into a beautiful thick paste.

 |Mortar and Pestle/Rubbu Kal|